The ForwARd Team

 Thurman is from Pine Bluff, Arkansas.
 He holds a BA in Political Science from Philander Smith College, an M.P.A. from the University of Arkansas-Little Rock and a M.P.S. from the University of Arkansas Clinton School of Public Service.

-Thurman currently works with ForwARd Arkansas as a Community Engagement Consultant in Lee County (Marianna) and Crossett.
+Thurman currently works with ForwARd Arkansas as a Policy and Community Engagement Associate in Lee County (Marianna) and Crossett.

 His professional background consists of higher education focusing on academic retention strategies for first generation, low-income college students at the University of Arkansas-Little Rock, University of Central Oklahoma and Philander Smith College.